codyjrivera/tsm2x-imp/README.md

 This repository contains an implementation of TSM2 as described by Chen et al. [1].
-TSM2 is a parallel matrix-matrix multiplication algorithm optimized for tall and skinny matrices: matrices of size (n * n) and (n * k) where k is much smaller than n.
+TSM2 is a parallel matrix-matrix multiplication algorithm optimized for tall and skinny matrices: matrices of size (m * m) and (m * n) where n is much smaller than m [2].
 According to experimental data, this algorithm is faster and utilizes more memory bandwidth than CUBLAS when multiplying tall and skinny matrices.